RealMercenary/voidLCE/README.md

 - EC Breaker — destroys ender chests without a pickaxe
 - Breadcrumbs — draws a colored trail of your movement path
 - Ambience — visual environment tweaks (End Sky, No Fog)
+- CraftingOpacity — adjusts the opacity of the crafting UI overlay (Bugged)

 **ESP**
 - PlayerESP — colored boxes and tracers on other players; configurable color, range, show name, show distance, tracer, rainbow mode